Quantifying Indirect Gender Discrimination on Collaborative Platforms: Methods

-GithHb (www.github.com) is the most popular online hosting and version control service which allows developers to collaborate on software projects all around the world.
-According to Octoverse, the annual statistical report of GitHub, the platform had more than 56 million user accounts on January, 2021, regardless of their activity status \cite{Octoverse2019}.
-Since GitHub provides features beyond recording contributions, and source code management such as traditional social media functionalities (e.g., following), it became a bases of several studies to understand online collaborative activity \cite{gousios2017mining, zoller2020topology}, team success, diversity \cite{vasilescu2015gender, ortu2017diverse} and the manifestation of gender inequality in technology \cite{imtiaz2019investigating}.
+GithHb (www.github.com) is by far the most popular collaborative platform for software projects.
+It offers online hosting and version control services, that allows developers to contribute to software projects from around the world.
+According to Octoverse, the annual statistical report of GitHub, the platform had more than 100 million user accounts in 2023, regardless of their activity status \citep{Octoverse2023}.
+Since GitHub provides affordances beyond the recording of contributions and the management of the source code -- such as traditional social media functionalities (e.g., following) --, it became the subject of several studies, aiming to understand collaborative activity online \citep{gousios2017mining, zoller2020topology}, team success, diversity \citep{vasilescu2015gender, ortu2017diverse}, and gender inequality in technology \citep{imtiaz2019investigating}.

-In this paper we use a dataset obtained from githubarchive.org, containing individual careers between 2009-02-19 and 2016-10-21.
-This dataset contains for each individual the following information: creation of a repository, push to a repository, opening, closing and merging a pull request, accompanied by users’ information using the GitHub API. (users’ names, e-mail addresses, number of followers, number of public repositories and the date they joined GitHub) (See Table \ref{tab:vars}).
-Names and e-mail addresses were used to infer users’ gender.
+In this article, we use a dataset obtained from githubarchive.org, containing individual careers between 2009-02-19 and 2016-10-21.
+This dataset contains the following information for each individual: the creation of a repository, push to a repository, opening, closing, and merging pull requests; accompanied by users’ information using the GitHub API. (user names, email addresses, number of followers, number of public repositories and date they joined GitHub; see Table \ref{tab:vars}).